jesselansdown/jesselansdown.github.io/research.md

 </summary>
 <br>
 <p>
-<b>Abstract:</b> In Bachmann [Aufbau der Geometrie aus dem Spiegelungsbegriff, Die Grundlehren der mathematischen Wissenschaften, Bd.
-XCVI (Springer, Berlin–Göttingen–Heidelberg, 1959)], it was shown that a finite metric plane is a Desarguesian affine plane of odd order equipped with a perpendicularity relation on lines and that the converse is also true.
-Sherk [‘Finite incidence structures with orthogonality’, Canad.
-J. Math.19 (1967), 1078–1083] generalised this result to characterise the finite affine planes of odd order by removing the ‘three reflections axioms’ from a metric plane.
-We show that one can obtain a larger class of natural finite geometries, the so-called Bruck nets of even degree, by weakening Sherk’s axioms to allow noncollinear points.
+<b>Abstract:</b> In <i>Bachmann’s Aufbau der Geometrie aus dem Spiegelungsbegriff</i> (1959), it was shown that a finite metric plane is a Desarguesian affine plane of odd order equipped with a perpendicularity relation on lines, and conversely.
+Sherk (1967) generalised this result to charac- terise the finite affine planes of odd order by removing the ‘three reflections axioms’ from a metric plane.
+We show that one can obtain a larger class of natural finite geometries, the so-called <i>Bruck nets</i> of even degree, by weakening Sherk’s axioms to allow non-collinear points.
 </p>
 </details>
 <br>